diegob1212/BIManalyst_g_24/README.md

 ### Manager notes
 - Script used: [`check_storey.py`](./check_storey.py)
-- This script validates the reported number of columns in the structural model.
+- This script validates the reported number of storeys in the structural model and the type of each storey.